letisiapangataa/letisiapangataa.github.io/_pages/about.md

 You'll find me under the keywords of creative arts, business and entrepreneurship, to science and technology.

-Inspired by my passions and Tongan heritage, join me as I share insights, updates and ideas on works that I'll be looking forward to showcasing in the near future.
+Inspired by my passions and Tongan heritage, looking forward to sharing insights, updates and ideas on future works.

-Follow me on Social Media via Twitter, Instagram, TikTok and YouTube for updates.

 Mālō aupito' from Aotearoa, New Zealand.